MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-servers/eslz-identity-and-access-management.md

 - **Server onboarding and administration**
   - Use security groups to assign local administrator rights to the identified users or service accounts on the servers to onboard to Azure Arc at scale.
-  - Use [Azure AD service principal](/azure/azure-arc/servers/onboard-service-principal#create-a-service-principal-for-onboarding-at-scale) to onboard servers to Azure Arc.
-Consider using multiple Azure AD service principals in a decentralized operating model, where servers are managed by different IT teams.
+  - Use [Microsoft Entra service principal](/azure/azure-arc/servers/onboard-service-principal#create-a-service-principal-for-onboarding-at-scale) to onboard servers to Azure Arc.
+Consider using multiple Microsoft Entra service principals in a decentralized operating model, where servers are managed by different IT teams.
-  - Use a short-lived Azure AD service principal [client secrets](/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret).
+  - Use a short-lived Microsoft Entra service principal [client secrets](/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret).
   - Assign the [Azure Connected Machine Onboarding](/azure/azure-arc/servers/onboard-service-principal#create-a-service-principal-for-onboarding-at-scale) role at the resource group level.
-  - Use Azure AD security groups and grant the [Hybrid Server Resource Administrator](/azure/azure-arc/servers/plan-at-scale-deployment#prerequisites) role.
+  - Use Microsoft Entra security groups and grant the [Hybrid Server Resource Administrator](/azure/azure-arc/servers/plan-at-scale-deployment#prerequisites) role.
 Grant the role to teams and individuals that will manage Azure Arc-enabled server resources in Azure.
-- **Azure AD protected resource access**
+- **Microsoft Entra ID protected resource access**
-  - Use [managed identities](/azure/azure-arc/servers/managed-identity-authentication) for applications running on your on-premises servers (and other cloud environments) to provide access to cloud resources protected by Azure AD.
+  - Use [managed identities](/azure/azure-arc/servers/managed-identity-authentication) for applications running on your on-premises servers (and other cloud environments) to provide access to cloud resources protected by Microsoft Entra ID.
-  - Restrict access to managed identities to [allow applications](/azure/active-directory/develop/v2-permissions-and-consent) that are authorized using Azure Active Directory application permissions.
+  - Restrict access to managed identities to [allow applications](/azure/active-directory/develop/v2-permissions-and-consent) that are authorized using Microsoft Entra application permissions.
   - Use [`Hybrid agent extension applications`](/azure/azure-arc/servers/security-overview#using-a-managed-identity-with-azure-arc-enabled-servers) local security group on Windows or the *himds* group on Linux to grant access to users to request Azure resource access tokens from the Azure Arc-enabled servers.

 ## Next steps